simonisphording/mulliganBot/README.md

-This is a simple bot that posts 3 random opening hands from the latest deck featured on the mtggoldfish.com familiars page.
+This is a simple bot that posts an opening hand for a deck of choice once per day in a newly created discord thread, followed by a poll to choose a deck for the next day.

 ## Setup